theoriginalison/readme-generator/utils/README.md

     SOFTWARE.

   ## Contributing
-  c
+  a

   ## Tests
   d

   ## Questions
-  Find me on GitHub here: e
+  Find me on GitHub here: c
-  Or you can reach me at f for any additional questions.
+  Or you can reach me at a for any additional questions.